wpilibsuite/frc-docs/source/docs/software/labview-dashboard/driver-station-labview-dashboard.rst

 .. image:: images/driver-station-labview-dashboard/record-playback.png
    :alt: Highlights the green triangle, red circle, and red square that control dashboard playback.

-The LabVIEW Dashboard includes a Record/Playback feature that allows you to record video and Network Tables data (such as the state of your Dashboard indicators) and play it back later.
+The LabVIEW Dashboard includes a Record/Playback feature that allows you to record video and NetworkTables data (such as the state of your Dashboard indicators) and play it back later.

 Recording
 ^^^^^^^^^